12 Ways to Improve Life After Rehab for Addiction

 8. Help Others

-We might not even recognize that we’re doing it at first, but learning to spot the cycle early can take its power away and reduce the chances of having a relapse.
+We might not even recognize that we’re doing it at first, but learning to spot the cycle early can take away its power and reduce the chances of having a relapse.

 Helping others, either through volunteer organizations, setting up and breaking down support group meetings, or even listening to a sober friend who desperately needs to talk are all ways to stay “out of the way” of our own recovery.